sidkshatriya/rr.soft/README.md

 when compiling your code with `gcc` or `clang`.

-Using these plugins to compile your programs is optional when doing record/replay; it just speeds things up and provides some additional robustness.
+Using these plugins to compile your programs is optional when doing record/replay; it just provides some additional robustness.
 Dynamic instrumentation is always used as a fallback if the code has _not_ been statically instrumented.
 Dynamic instrumentation will always be used when recording/replaying the executables/libraries of non-gcc/clang compilers like Haskell/OCaml etc. for instance.